wpwupingwp/OGU/README.md

 ### Divide

 Options used for converting GenBank files to fasta files.

+`-out_debug`: If you are going to use visualize pipeline to draw detailed circle figure, use this option to generate extended version genbank file.

 `-no_divide`: If set, it will analyse the whole sequence instead of the divided fragments.
 By default, `OGU` divides one GenBank record into